joeygeofrey/IAC-CloudFormation-deploy-web-app/README.md

-# Udagram | A social networking application
+# Udagram | CloudFormation Template

 Udagram is a social networking application running on the AWS infrastructure.
 This CloudFormation template deploys the necessary network and server infrastructure for the Udagram application.